sib-swiss/sparql-llm/README.md

 </div>

-Reusable components and complete web service to improve Large Language Models (LLMs) capabilities when generating [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries for a given set of endpoints, using Retrieval-Augmented Generation (RAG) and SPARQL query validation from the endpoints schemas.
+This project provides reusable components and a complete web service to enhance the capabilities of Large Language Models (LLMs) in generating [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries for specific endpoints.
+By integrating Retrieval-Augmented Generation (RAG) and SPARQL query validation through endpoint schemas, this system ensures more accurate and relevant query generation on large scale knowledge graphs.

-The different components of the system can be used separately, or the whole chat system can be deployed for a set of endpoints.
-It relies on the endpoint containing some descriptive metadata: [SPARQL query examples](https://github.com/sib-swiss/sparql-examples), and endpoint description using the [Vocabulary of Interlinked Datasets (VoID)](https://www.w3.org/TR/void/), which can generated automatically using the [void-generator](https://github.com/JervenBolleman/void-generator).
+The components are designed to work either independently or as part of a full chat-based system that can be deployed for a set of SPARQL endpoints.
+It **requires endpoints to include metadata** such as [SPARQL query examples](https://github.com/sib-swiss/sparql-examples) and endpoint descriptions using the [Vocabulary of Interlinked Datasets (VoID)](https://www.w3.org/TR/void/), which can be automatically generated using the [void-generator](https://github.com/JervenBolleman/void-generator).

-This repository contains:
+## 🌈 Features

-* Functions to extract and load relevant metadata from a SPARQL endpoints.
-Loaders are compatible with [LangChain](https://python.langchain.com), but they can also be used outside of LangChain as they just return a list of documents with metadata as JSON, which can then be loaded how you want in your vectorstore.
+- **Metadata Extraction**: Functions to extract and load relevant metadata from SPARQL endpoints.
+These loaders are compatible with [LangChain](https://python.langchain.com) but are flexible enough to be used independently, providing metadata as JSON for custom vector store integration.
-* Function to automatically parse and validate SPARQL queries based on an endpoint VoID description.
+- **SPARQL Query Validation**: A function to automatically parse and validate federated SPARQL queries against the VoID description of the target endpoints.
-* A complete reusable system to deploy a LLM chat system with web UI, API and vector database, designed to help users to write SPARQL queries for a given set of endpoints by exploiting metadata uploaded to the endpoints (WIP).
+- **Deployable Chat System**: A reusable and containerized system for deploying an LLM-based chat service with a web UI, API, and vector database.
+This system helps users write SPARQL queries by leveraging endpoint metadata (WIP).
-* The deployment configuration for **[chat.expasy.org](https://chat.expasy.org)** the LLM chat system to help users accessing the endpoints maintained at the [SIB](https://www.sib.swiss/).
+- **Live Example**: Configuration for **[chat.expasy.org](https://chat.expasy.org)**, an LLM-powered chat system supporting SPARQL query generation for endpoints maintained by the [SIB](https://www.sib.swiss/).

 > [!TIP]
 >
 > You can quickly check if an endpoint contains the expected metadata at [sib-swiss.github.io/sparql-editor/check](https://sib-swiss.github.io/sparql-editor/check)

-## 🪄 Reusable components
+## 📦️ Reusable components

 ### Installation

-This package requires Python >=3.9, install it from the git repository with:
+Requires Python >=3.9

 ```bash
 pip install sparql-llm